dladams/duneadc/README.md

 fill the corresponding trees and generate plots with behavior controlled by parameters passed to the ctor.
 Production processing of DUNE data is carried out by constructing one object of this type for each sample.
 It then fills the calibration and performance trees and can then be called to produce any of the standard plots.
-For an exaple of use, see [processDataset.C], then script called in production processing.
+For an exaple of use, see [processDataset.C](processDataset.C), then script called in production processing.

 ## Validation